Get an overview of a directory, even a big one

 Manipulate your files

-Most often you move your files in the blind.
+Most often, when not using broot, you move your files in the blind.
 You do a few

 ls before, then your manipulation, and maybe you check after.

-You can instead to it without losing the view of the file hierarchy.
+You can instead do it without losing the view of the file hierarchy.

 Move, copy, rm, mkdir, are built in and you can add your own shortcuts.